sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 This detail list does not lead anywhere.
 However, in the toolbar we have two action buttons.
 One will add the current chosen fragrance to the shopping cart, the other will let us see what is in the shopping cart.
 To make the Add button aware of what the current fragrance is, we'll wire it up as a template and pass it the relevant information so that it can add the fragrance to the shopping cart.

 In reality, the shopping cart is nothing but another template with an array of values that we update each time the user adds a fragrance.
 That's why we created the `app.purchases` array, to store those fragrances in the cart.
 If you were creating a real app, you'd also need a model to hold this information which you would persist on the server.
-Before we enable the Add button, let's put the navbar and article for the shopping cart in place:
+Before we enable the Add button, let's put the navigation bar and article for the shopping cart in place:

 ```
 <nav class="next">